-- This project and funding request are consistent with the vision of the Open Space Element of the General Plan. - The committed funds from Wasatch County and from other potential sources will maximize Midway's contribution through leveraging, and the continuation of an important agricultural business is an added benefit. - The project is visible from much of Midway and from many areas of the Heber Valley. - Preservation of the farm will keep valuable agricultural land as open space and the farm will continue to provide agricultural products to the community.
+- This project and funding request remain consistent with the vision of the Open Space Element of the General Plan. - The committed funds from Wasatch County and from other potential sources will maximize Midway's contribution through leveraging, and the continuation of an important agricultural business is an added benefit.

+- The project is visible from much of Midway and from many areas of the Heber Valley. - Preservation of the farm will keep valuable agricultural land as open space and the farm will continue to provide agricultural products to the community. - If the connector road is built on the Lundin property, the community, and particularly the communities serviced by Swiss Alpine and Lime Canyon, will benefit from the safety it will provide. - The applicant states that the community will benefit because of public trail easements that will be provided that will connect to the existing trail network.